teezily/t4b_slate/source/includes/_webhooks.md

 ### Validating payloads from Teezily

 Next, compute a request body hash using your API key, and ensure that the hash from Teezily matches.
 Teezily uses an HMAC hexdigest to compute the hash.
 Always use "constant time" string comparisons, which renders it safe from certain timing attacks against regular equality operators.

+## Creating you webhooks

+Webhook URL and secret key are defined in the settings of your Shop API.

+If you already have a Shop API you can find it [here](/account/shops/new) otherwise create a new Shop API [here](/account/shop_api_/new).

 <!---